 Water is an essential resource that is, unfortunately, finite.
 What some people choose to ignore is the fact that, if we all keep up with our wasteful ways, we’ll run out of this precious resource sooner rather than later.
 So, here’s what you can do in your home to reduce the amount of wasted water.

-The first thing for an eco-friendly home is to implement some seemingly small, but very efficient upgrades.
+The first thing for a green home is to implement some seemingly small, but very efficient upgrades.
 For starters, install aerators on your taps and shower heads that will reduce the amount of water you use, without compromising the pressure.
 The way they work is quite interesting – they mix water with pressurized air, which significantly reduces the amount of water necessary to perform some of the basic tasks, like washing your hands or taking a shower.
+Visit Eco Water Spa for a water-saving mineral cleansing shower head.

 When it comes to toilets, opt for a dual flush or low-flow toilet tank.
 The dual flush toilet allows you to control the amount of water used every time you flush while the low-flow one uses significantly less water than a regular one.